Elevating from Social Media Monitoring to Social Listening

 Social listening software identifies and analyzes individual digital and social media posts.
 A good social listening tool offers more operators, allowing you to find a higher variation of mentions.

-Meaning, finding references to your campus when you’re mentioned and tagged and also when you’re mentioned and not tagged.
+That includes finding references to your campus when you’re mentioned and tagged and also when you’re mentioned and not tagged.
 When you’re mentioned in relation to your top competitive campuses.
 When a prospective student asks what life is like at your campus but only identifies you by one of your nicknames.
 When an admitted student with a significant social media following is an influential voice on your campus.

-Enter: The Role of Data Analysts in Social Listening Strategy
+The Role of Data Analysts in Social Listening Strategy

 Data these days is easy to come by, but an expert lens to review that data is harder to find or to resource within a team.
 But it’s worth the effort, whether you get the software and hire and train staff or find an agency like us to work with.
 It’s time for higher ed to move beyond monitoring and tracking simple metrics.
 Your audiences are out there, talking about you.
-You should be listening.
+You should listen.

 Learn more about what we do